space space space

 Oil and grease in wastewater arising from normal operations of restaurants and food processing factories will need to be separated out, commonly by means of grease traps, before the wastewater is discharged from the premises.
 The oil and grease intercepted by grease traps, usually known as grease trap waste, needs to be removed regularly in order to ensure the proper functioning of the grease traps.
 For details of the maintenance of grease trap, please refer to the booklet "Grease Traps for Restaurants and Food Processors".

 For small grease traps (eg. those installed under individual sinks), the grease trap waste could be removed manually by scooping it into watertight plastic bags and disposed of together with other kitchen refuse.
-For large grease traps, the restaurants and food processing factories should employ collectors registered with EPD to collect their grease trap waste for proper disposal.
+For large grease traps, the restaurants and food processing factories should employ reputable collectors to collect their grease trap waste for proper disposal.

 Image